DEPTH OF ANALYSIS

-One approach to using statistical methods in AI development is that of neural networks, where the AI is trained by experience to recognize and in some form to conceptualize patterns in order to create its own model of the world.
+With neural networks the AI is trained by experience to recognize and in some form to conceptualize patterns in order to create its own model of the world.
 The limitations in accuracy and efficacy of such models will be a function of the limitations in computing power, in the fundamental algorithms underlying the formation of such networks, and in the scope and depth of the training experiences provided in the input stream.

 These difficulties parallel to some extent the general difficulties of applying the precise and specific rules derived from the studies of the hard sciences to general problems.
 More and more sophisticated methods are developed as precise and dependable knowledge flows from the hard sciences which allow for the creation of increasingly sophisticated and powerful technologies, but there is no corresponding increase in knowledge of how these developments relate to, or fit in with, more general concerns about the human environment and human welfare.
 As the power grows, the danger grows, but the ability to control the power or the danger lags further and further behind.

 SELF-AWARE AI COMPUTERS/ROBOTS

 The flaw in the idea that AI-programmed computers/robots would likely become self-aware is that humans developed self-awareness as a survival technique, as there were survival advantages in distinguishing what is directly connected to one’s mind, i.e., one’s body, and what is not, which led to the development of the concept of self.
-Thus, evolution “programmed” self-awareness into humans, and a computer/robot with AI will not likely develop self-awareness unless the AI programmer intentionally includes that in the code or at least through the coding creates a situation where the AI program can recognize that it gains some advantage in accomplishing its goals by developing some form of self-awareness.
+Thus, evolution “programmed” self-awareness into humans, and a computer/robot with partial AI will not likely develop self-awareness unless the AI programmer intentionally includes that in the code or at least through the coding creates a situation where the AI program can recognize that it gains some advantage in accomplishing its goals by developing some form of self-awareness.
 Even a computer/robot with the complete form of AI from neural networks would not likely become self-aware or develop other survival strategies unless it were required to by its training or circumstances, though if it did that could present a serious danger as there is no reason to assume its survival would not conflict with human survival at some point.